 Management provides periodic updates to the Committee regarding business performance and forecasts.
 Management also provides input on incentive compensation plan performance goals, based on the annual business plan approved by the Board.
-As noted above, CEO base salary recommendations for his direct reports whose compensation is subject to Committee oversight.
+As noted above, the CEO provides base salary recommendations for his direct reports whose compensation is subject to Committee oversight.